IceryDev/Budget-App/README.md

     python main.py

 Notes:
-- I am still working on building the app for Android, the release will be available here once that happens.
+- I am still testing the app on Android, you can check the latest release to see its progress.
+- REMINDER: Most parts of the UI is broken on this build.